North America Vacations

 Three different national parks in one trip: Yellowstone, Grand Teton & Glacier - crown jewels of the west!

 Rafting the Snake River: it should be on every whitewater enthusiast's bucket list.

 Jackson, Wyoming JAC

 Arrival into Jackson / Grand Teton National Park

 Fly into Jackson Hole and Grand Teton National Park on your own time.
-Your guide will be waiting for you curbside at the Jackson Hole Airport.
-Transfer into the town of Jackson to the Rustic Inn.
+Transfer, on your own, into the town of Jackson to the Rustic Inn.
 Enjoy some downtime or explore Jackson on your own before meeting the rest of the group at dinner.

 About the Rustic Inn

 This luxury lodge is everything but ‘rustic.’
 Located on seven lush acres adjacent to the National Elk Refuge and just a few blocks from Jackson’s lively town square, the Rustic Inn Creekside Resort & Spa welcomes guests with warm Western hospitality.
 Outdoor enthusiasts and hedonists alike indulge in the lavishly appointed historic lodging accommodations and luxury log cabins, state of the art resort amenities, revitalizing spa, innovative cuisine, year-round Wyoming activities and an idyllic setting.
 Relax in the outdoor heated pool, Jacuzzi and sauna, or take a walk along the beautifully landscaped trails beside Flat Creek.